Metal Cutting Tools | Cutting Tools Manufacturer – Sigma Toolings

 Why The 16 Cylinder Block Is Different

-What made this project particularly complex was that boring and precision drilling had to be solved together.
+What made this project particularly complex was that long boring and long drilling had to be solved together.
 Boring was identified early as the main cycle time bottleneck.
 And the drilling required a specific three step process to ensure position accuracy through the full depth of each hole.

 The Tooling Sigma Engineered

-Every tool for this project was custom engineered for the specific requirements of this block.
+Every tool for this project was specially designed for the specific requirements of this block.
 Nothing off the shelf.
 Nothing compromised.

 For the boring operations, customised cutting edges were designed to achieve cycle time, concentricity, and surface finish simultaneously.
 Standard boring tools would have met one or two of these requirements.
-The customised cutting geometry met all three at the required cycle time.
+The customised tool design met all three at the required cycle time.

-For the precision drilling, a three step process was engineered to ensure accuracy through the full depth of each hole.
+For the precision drilling, a three step process was designed to ensure accuracy through the full depth of each hole.

-First, a spotface and counterbore operation was run before drilling.
+First, a spotface/counterbore operation was run before drilling.
 This creates a flat stable entry surface for the drill.
 Without it, any drill entering an uneven cast iron surface at the required position will deflect at the point of contact.

 Second, a pilot U-drill was used to establish a precise reference hole before the long drill entered the component.
 The pilot guides the drill and reduces positional drift through the depth of the hole.